Prosumma/CoreDataQueryInterface/README.md

-# Core Data Query Interface

 ## Overview

-CDQI is a type-safe, fluent library for working with Core Data in Swift.
+Core Data Query Interface is a type-safe, fluent library for working with Core Data in Swift.
 The syntax speaks for itself:

     let employees = moc.from(Employee).filter("salary > 80000").all()
     let highestPaidEmployeeName = moc.from(Employee).order(descending: "salary").select("name").first()